Injury Prevention for Polers

-Being injured on both a muscular and a joint level is one of the most common types of injury from pole.
+Being injured on both a muscular and a joint level are the most common types of injury from pole.
 In pole dance, the focus is on the musculoskeletal system.
 The muscle movement patterns necessary to accomplish gymnastics-based moves comes from the muscles, ligament and tendons working together.
-So not surprisingly some of the most common injuries in pole are in this system.
+Not surprisingly some of the most common injuries in pole are in this system.
 There are a few things to consider when training for pole to help prevent injuries to the muscles, tendons and ligaments.

 Ligaments are made of the same connective tissue as tendons, but connect bones at joints to one another.
 Ligaments stabilize joints and help hold the skeleton structure together.
 The limited stretch of the connecting ligaments helps keep structure and prevent joints from moving too far, thus preventing injury.